TVLuke/Democracy-Exchange/README.md

 - `voting_district_results.json` contains the results of the electoral districts, with the number of votes for each party in each district.
 These are categorized either as list votes or member votes, depending if the type of voting is by party-list or voting directly for a member of parliament.
 Some countries (for example Germany) have both.
 Also, it contains number of electorate, citizens and population for district if known.

-An extract ma ylook like this:
+An extract may look like this:

 ```
 {